 Start a Community Sponsorship Group

-It’s brilliant that you're thinking about getting involved in Community Sponsorship by setting up your own Group.
-Across the UK lots of people just like you have made the same decision and have welcomed refugee families into their neighbourhoods as a result.
+It’s brilliant that you're thinking about setting up a Community Sponsorship Group.
 This is the start of an amazing journey -- for you and your community!

 |Learn about Community Sponsorship|